-On my second round trip drive from St. Joseph Parish School’s tonight all I could think about was a heating pad and my comfortable, warm bed.
-The thirty minute commute to Andrew’s school is worth it for many reasons, but a sore back and late Back to School Night had made me less than happy on this particular evening.
+On my second trip home from St. Joseph’s School this evening, all I could think about was a heating pad and my comfortable, warm bed.
+The thirty minute commute to Andrew’s school is worth it for many reasons, but a sore back and late night Back to School Night had made me less than happy on this particular evening.
 Needless to say I was not planning to write a blog post tonight.

 And then it happened.
-I had casually turned on my podcasts and hit random when a favorite speaker’s deep voice spoke out abruptly in my dark car as I sped through winding, deserted back roads toward home.
+I had casually turned on my podcasts and hit random when a favorite speaker’s deep voice spoke out confidently in the quiet of my dark car as I sped through the winding, deserted back roads toward home.
 “The Resurrection in faith tells us that death…you don’t win!
 This world as we know it is not the final reality and we are not meant to live here permanently.
 We are meant to be born into a higher world.“

-I burst into tears thinking about the meaning of these beautiful words that I know to be true.
-How did God know that I needed to hear these words now…tonight…alone in the darkness of my car?
-Why did that particular podcast of Bishop Barron’s come on?
-Mom always told me there were NO coincidences in this life and I don’t think tonight’s episode was one.
-I think it was God’s voice, prompted by her – because she knew how much our family needed to hear from her to know that she is exactly where she is supposed to be.
+I burst into tears thinking about the meaning of these beautiful words that I know, in my heart, to be true.
+How did God know that I needed to hear these words…tonight…alone in the darkness of my car?
+Why did that particular podcast of Bishop Barron’s play now?
+My mom always told me that there were NO coincidences in this life and I don’t think tonight’s podcast episode was one either.
+I think it was God’s voice, prompted by my mom – because she knew how much our family needed to hear from her – to know that she is exactly where she is supposed to be.

-Despite the pain of desperately missing her, I hold on to God’s promise that someday I will see her again.
+Despite the pain of desperately missing my mom, I hold on to God’s promise that someday I will see her again.
 But until then, I will try my hardest (in this life) to follow her heroic example to be a woman of deep faith, unfailing hope and unconditional love.
-Afterall, she’ll be watching.
+After all, she’ll be watching.